Anywhere Along The Path - Two Tap Set-up!

 Partial Phase Sequence: Incredible Feature!
 We are the ONLY app company IN THE WORLD to offer this feature.
-Based on your contact times automatically calculates the interval times you should use take 10 equally spaced partial phase pictures before an after totality to create a beautiful sequence.
+Based on your contact times automatically calculates the interval times you should use take 10 equally spaced partial phase pictures before and after totality to create a beautiful sequence.

-Complete Help File: Extensive help file built in to the app.
+Complete Help File: Extensive help file built into the app.
 Setup reminders, instructions, partial phase phenomena education all combined with the app.

 1st Time Eclipse Observers